jashan-lefty/RSA-in-python/README.md

-Here's a mathematical explanation of RSA that you can include in your `README.md` file on GitHub for your Python code.

----

 # RSA Algorithm - Mathematical Explanation

 The **Rivest-Shamir-Adleman (RSA)** algorithm is a widely used public-key cryptographic system that enables secure data transmission.
 It is based on the mathematical properties of prime numbers and modular arithmetic.